revbayes/revbayes.github.io/tutorials/coalescent/heterochronous.md

 {% figure coalescent %}
 <img src="figures/horses_het_constant.png" width="800">
 {% figcaption %}
-Example output from plotting the constant coalescent analysis run in this exercise.
+Example output from plotting the constant coalescent analysis with heterochronous data run in this exercise.
+The bold line represents the median of the posterior distribution of the population size and the shaded are shows the $95\%$ credible intervals.

 {% endfigcaption %}
 {% endfigure %}